Circuitscape/SpatialGraphs.jl/README.md

 `AbstractSpatialGraph`s themselves contain an `AbstractGraph` in addition to metadata that details the spatial location of each vertex in the graph.
-At this time, only raster-based graph types have been developed (and vertex locations are stored in a `GeoData.GeoArray`), but there are plans to implement graph types for vector data as well.
+At this time, only raster-based graph types have been developed (and vertex locations are stored in a `Rasters.Raster`), but there are plans to implement graph types for vector data as well.